 Simple solutions always works best

-To convert the current signal into a measurable voltage, simply pass the 4-30 mA current signal through a high precision resistor before it returns to the ground.
+To convert current into a measurable voltage, simply pass the 4-30 mA current signal through a high precision resistor before it returns to the ground.
 A 250 Ohm resistor gives a 5V reading at 20mA.
-In my case, I used a 165 Ohm resistor for a full 3.3V supply reading since that’s the voltage my microcontroller was operating at.
-Once you've selected the right resistor value, it’s only a matter of connecting the resistor to the microcontroller’s analog-digital converter (ADC) pin to turn the readings into digital values.
+In my case, I used a 165 Ohm resistor for a full 3.3V reading since that’s the voltage my microcontroller was operating at.
+Once you've selected the right resistor value, it’s only a matter of connecting the resistor to the microcontroller’s analog digital converter (ADC) pin to turn the readings into digital values.

 Is A Single Precision Resistor Good Enough In Real Life Process Control Applications?